Updated: Oct 27, 2020

 During my college years, one of my favorite classes was Anatomy & Physiology.
 I often found myself fascinated at the intricacies and capabilities of the human body.
-I remember specifically the time we learned about the skeletal system - I would leave class amazed at how complex our bones are!
+I remember specifically when we learned about the skeletal system - I would leave class amazed at how complex our bones are!
 If you brought together the best scientists, architects and engineers in the world, they wouldn't be able to come up with something as incredible as the human skeleton.
 I think previously, I had just assumed that bones were static structures that were there to keep everything moving and stable.
 This is so far from the truth!

 The reality is, bones are incredibly dynamic.
 They're constantly being torn down and built up at the same time.
 Some bone cells are in charge of building bone tissue, while others are responsible for the breakdown of bone tissue.
 Anytime the body needs calcium, those specific cells get to work and take some right from your bones!
 Think about your bones like a calcium bank that your body is constantly making deposits and withdrawals from.